Protein Chocolate Peppermint Cake

 • Egg – We use a whole egg and an egg white as a binder to hold the cake together.
 We haven’t tested this recipe with egg substitutes and can’t guarantee your results if you do!
 Let it come to room temperature before you begin!

-• Cocoa Powder – For extra chocolatey goodness!
+• Cocoa Powder – We use Dutch processed cocoa powder for extra chocolatey goodness!

 • Sweetener – We use monk fruit sweetener to keep this chocolate cake sugar-free (minus the chocolate chips).
 However, you can use regular granulated sugar if that’s what you have on hand.